-&lt;sup>35 The NCCCA Appraisal views and the corresponding TVIA views are shown in WH14
+35 The NCCCA Appraisal views and the corresponding TVIA views are shown in WH14

-- 100. Group 3 comprises Tombland, Wensum Street and Fye Bridge.
+- slight, distant and transient, seen in the backdrop of a strongly defined historic townscape which is powerful, layered and complex.
+Dr Miele identified no harm. - 100.
+Group 3 comprises Tombland, Wensum Street and Fye Bridge38.
 There would be no inter-visibility between the proposal and Cathedral Close.
 None of the significant views identified in the NCCCA Appraisal would be affected.
 The setting of the Maid's Head Hotel is already rich, varied and powerful.
 There would be glimpsed and transitory views of the tower from a limited number of vantage points, all in the context of a busy urban environment.
 In this context any harm to the setting of this building would be negligible.
 Dr Miele identified harm in relation to Wensum Street and Fye Bridge (as elements within the NCCCA) and to associated listed buildings.
 However, he found the harm to be towards the lower end of less than substantial harm because the intrinsic significance of the assets would be unharmed, the proposal would be at some distance and it would be seen as a high quality piece of townscape. - 101.
-Group 4 lies in and around Colegate.
+Group 4 lies in and around Colegate39.
 At this distance the ugly existing buildings at Anglia Square are apparent.
 Moreover, there are existing large modern buildings (with consent for extensions) between this group and Anglia Square which form part of the current character and appearance of the area.
 The Council and applicants agree that the settings of the magnificent pair of listed buildings of the Church of St George and Bacon's House would be enhanced.
-Dr Miele concluded that there would be limited harm to Doughty's Hospital, within the category of less than substantial harm.
+Dr Miele concluded that there would be limited harm to Doughty's Hospital, within the category of less than substantial harm40.
 Any harm in these locations falls to be weighed against the benefits of the proposal, including benefits to the NCCCA.